RichHorrocks/ethereum-stack-exchange-bounty-dapp/README.md

 The local site created in the first step can be accessed at ```localhost:3000```.

-A public version of the site is hosted at...
+A public version of the site is hosted on Rinkeby at ...

 ---
 * **The application should have the following features:**